 What Is The Difference Between Singapore Fried Rice And Special Fried Rice?

-Wondering what’s the difference between Singapore fried rice and special fried rice?
 Singapore fried rice is an Indo-Chinese street food and a popular UK takeaway dish.
-Rice is stir fried with prawns and meats such as pork and chicken and is flavoured with spices such as curry powder.
+Rice is stir-fried with prawns and meats such as pork and chicken.
+It’s also flavoured with spices such as curry powder.
 Despite the name, this dish doesn’t have much to do with Singapore.

-Special fried rice on the other hand is also a popular takeaway dish, it’s stir fried rice with chicken, prawns, pork and vegetables.
+Special fried rice on the other hand is also a popular takeaway dish, it’s stir-fried rice with chicken, prawns, pork and vegetables.
 The difference is no curry powder is added to special fried rice.

 How To Make Singapore Fried Rice